Appalachian League: Champions

 League champions have been determined by different means since the Appalachian League's formation in 1911.
 Before 1984, the champions were usually the league pennant winners.
 With only a few early exceptions, champions since 1984 have been the winner of postseason playoffs.

 Hall of Fame

-The league established a hall of fame in 2019; through 2020 elections, 38 people have been inducted.
+The league established a hall of fame in 2019; through 2022 elections, 46 people have been inducted.
+Members of the 2021 Hall of Fame induction class included Orlando Cepeda, Dotty Cox, Mahlon Luttrell, Joe Mauer, Ron Necciai, and Jimmy Rollins.
+CC Sabathia and Jim Leyland were the two members of the 2022 induction class.